baselmans/multivariate_GWAMA/README.md

 # How to run tests

 A couple of data examples can be found in the Downloads directory.
-The sample size for these test datasets is 100,000
+The number of SNPs for these test datasets is 100,000

 # Using the Nweighted software function